mhaig/vim-blockdiag-series/README.md

 # vim-blockdiag-series

-vim-blockdiag-series provides syntax highlighting and compiler plugin for [blockdiag series](http://blockdiag.com/en) in Vim. blockdiag series include [blockdiag](http://blockdiag.com/en/blockdiag), [seqdiag](http://blockdiag.com/en/seqdiag), [actdiag](http://blockdiag.com/en/actdiag), [nwdiag and rackdiag](http://blockdiag.com/en/nwdiag).
+vim-blockdiag-series provides syntax highlighting and compiler plugin for [blockdiag series](http://blockdiag.com/en) in Vim.
+blockdiag series include [blockdiag](http://blockdiag.com/en/blockdiag), [seqdiag](http://blockdiag.com/en/seqdiag), [actdiag](http://blockdiag.com/en/actdiag), [nwdiag and rackdiag](http://blockdiag.com/en/nwdiag).

-If you need automatic filetype detection, add some settings to `~/.vim/scripts.vim` in \*nix or
+If you need automatic filetype detection, add some settings to `~/.vim/scripts.vim` on \*nix
+or
-`vimfiles/scripts.vim` in Windows
+`vimfiles/scripts.vim` on Windows
 (For details, `:help new-filetype` in Vim).

 One example is as follows.